 Most importantly, uniforms inherently help build a team's togetherness.

-You did not get employees on board
+You didn't get employees on board

 Often employees feel that uniform removes their individuality or may not respect their cultural beliefs and background, amongst other complaints.
 If you are creating policy for work uniform, it is important to get employees on board before implementing anything.